Blendify/blender-manual/blender_docs/manual/getting_started/installing_blender/configuration.rst

    The ``//`` at the start of each path in Blender means the directory of the currently opened blend-file, used to reference relative-paths.

-If you trust the source of your blend files, you can enable *Auto Run Python Scripts*.
+If you trust the source of your blend-files, you can enable *Auto Run Python Scripts*.
 This option is meant to protect you from malicious Python scripts that someone can include inside a Blender file.
 This would not happen by accident, and most users leave this option on to automatically run scripts such as ``Rigify``